 The R/V Sikuliaq (Alaska Region Research Vessel)

 The Seward Marine Center is the homeport for the 261-foot R/V Sikuliaq.
-This ship is part of the UNOLS fleet and is run by the School of Fisheries and Ocean Sciences.
+This ship is part of the UNOLS fleet and is run by the College of Fisheries and Ocean Sciences.
 It is available for ocean research and is ice capable.
 The vessel began science operations in 2014.
 Learn more about the Sikuliaq here.

 The Tsunami Bowl

 Each winter, Alaska holds a regional ocean sciences competition for Alaska high school students – The Alaska Tsunami Bowl.
 The Tsunami Bowl is part of the National Ocean Sciences Bowl (NOSB) competition, which was started in 1998 to celebrate the International Year of the Ocean.
 Each year the winning team of the Alaska Tsunami Bowl competes against other regional teams from all over the United States at the National Ocean Sciences Bowl finals competition.
 The Alaska regional competition is sponsored by the UAFs School of Fisheries and Ocean Sciences, Seward Marine Center, with additional support from the Alaska Sea Grant College Program and many other generous sponsors.
 Learn more about the event.
 View photos and results from previous Tsunami Bowl competitions.

 The Seward Marine Center and UAF faculty at the Alaska SeaLife Center work closely to provide support for graduate students at what is often called the "Seward Campus" of the UAF College of Fisheries and Ocean Sciences.

 Co-located with the Alaska SeaLife Center and the Alutiiq Pride Shellfish Hatchery, the "Seward Campus" is a central feature in the community of Seward and the Kenai Peninsula.